-- Develop an entrepreneurship sprit - Help to identify business opportunities within an organization or independently - Initiate action on the business plan from the prospective business through EDC
+- To develop an entrepreneurship spirit. - To initiate on the business plan from the prospective business through EDC.

 Meaning - Characteristics of management - Nature of management - Process of management - Functional areas of management - Management and administration - Role of management - Level of management - Evolution of management.